 You will now need to complete a self assessment tax return each year.
 This is the form you use to declare and pay tax on eBay, Etsy Amazon and Gumtree sales.
 It is due by the 31 January each year detailing your earnings in the previous tax year.
 A tax year runs from 6 April to 5 April.
 Your tax return due by 31 January 2019 will cover your earning from 6 April 2017 to 5 April 2018.

-Once registered as self employed you may need to pay tax on eBay, Etsy, Amazon and Gumtree Sales.
+Once registered as self employed you may need to pay tax.
 The amount of tax you pay depends on how much you earn and the allowances you are entitled to.
 Find out how to work out how tax and national insurance work when you are self employed here.

 HMRC £1,000 Trading Allowance